Bohr Model of Atomic Structure

 Three Phase Power

 Welcome to this open and free electrical engineering study site.
 A strong team of well experienced electrical engineers in different fields of electrical technology has prepared this site for helping all people in the electrical community.
-Study materials on this site cover all, from basic engineering to advanced and modern topics related to Electrical Engineering and Technology.
+The site covers entire aspeccts of the subject, from basic engineering to advanced and modern topics related to Electrical Engineering and Technology.

 All articles of this site are totally based on practical experiences as well as a strong base of theoretical knowledge.
 The materials on this site are mainly concentrated on the field of electrical power systems but also cover all the basic electrical theories and definitions related to this part of engineering.
 This site is useful for all professionals dealing with electrical power transmission systems and electrical power distribution systems.
 It is also very very useful for those students who are studying for electrical engineering degrees or diploma courses at different colleges and universities.
 This site plays a vital role for getting extra knowledge beyond the text books.
 Materials on this site are written in very simple and understandable English.
 Information on this site can also be utilized as reference for different fields of electrical engineering and technology.
 Our study materials cover almost all the field of electrical power system engineering from basic to advanced.